facebookarchive/Shimmer/README.md

-Note : This repository it's a simple fork of [Facebook/Shimmer](https://github.com/facebook/Shimmer) with carthage support
+Note : This repository is a simple fork of [Facebook/Shimmer](https://github.com/facebook/Shimmer) with carthage support

 # Shimmer